Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 All content regarding The Monkees in the 'about' page was taken from the wikipedia pages referenced in the project documentation.
 These references can be accessed in the documents folder under 'Referencing'
 <br> /Documents/Referencing/Information references

+The code snippet in stylesheet.css to hide the spin icon in number field of form was taken from Stack Overflow (commented).
+<br> This is the link : https://stackoverflow.com/questions/3790935/can-i-hide-the-html5-number-input-s-spin-box

 ### Media
 Images, audio and video were provided by Code Institute and can be accessed here: